scscgit/DemolitionX-Jam/README.md

 # Demolition X

-Fun multiplayer game where you wreck each other to socre more points to win...
+Fun multiplayer game where you wreck each other to score more points to win...

 #### **Discord usernames**